Vanadium: Production

-Vanadium metal is obtained by a multistep process that begins with roasting crushed ore with NaCl or Na_{2}CO_{3} at about 850 °C to give sodium metavanadate (NaVO_{3}).
+Vanadium metal is obtained by a multistep process that begins with roasting crushed ore with NaCl or link=sodium carbonate|Na2CO3 at about 850 °C to give sodium metavanadate (NaVO3).
 An aqueous extract of this solid is acidified to produce "red cake", a polyvanadate salt, which is reduced with calcium metal.
 As an alternative for small-scale production, vanadium pentoxide is reduced with hydrogen or magnesium.
 Many other methods are also used, in all of which vanadium is produced as a byproduct of other processes.
 Purification of vanadium is possible by the crystal bar process developed by Anton Eduard van Arkel and Jan Hendrik de Boer in 1925.
 It involves the formation of the metal iodide, in this example vanadium(III) iodide, and the subsequent decomposition to yield pure metal: